kej715/COS-Tools/fortran/README.md

 - DOUBLE PRECISION is handled the same as REAL
 - COMPLEX

-In addition, _KFTC_ does not yet implement any implicit vectorization.
+In addition, _kFTC_ does not yet implement any implicit vectorization.